Electronic component: Classification

-Components can be classified as passive, active, or electromechanic.
+Components can be classified as passive, active, or electromechanical.
 The strict physics definition treats passive components as ones that cannot supply energy themselves, whereas a battery would be seen as an active component since it truly acts as a source of energy.

 However, electronic engineers who perform circuit analysis use a more restrictive definition of passivity.
 When only concerned with the energy of signals, it is convenient to ignore the so-called DC circuit and pretend that the power supplying components such as transistors or integrated circuits is absent (as if each such component had its own battery built in), though it may in reality be supplied by the DC circuit.
 Then, the analysis only concerns the AC circuit, an abstraction that ignores DC voltages and currents (and the power associated with them) present in the real-life circuit.
 This fiction, for instance, lets us view an oscillator as "producing energy" even though in reality the oscillator consumes even more energy from a DC power supply, which we have chosen to ignore.
 Under that restriction, we define the terms as used in circuit analysis as: